Halina Reijn: Other works

 In 2005, she released her first novel, the semi-autobiographical Prinsesje Nooitgenoeg (Prometheus, 2005), which she wrote during her first stay in Hollywood.
 Her second book was a collection of columns, presented as a diary, which she wrote for Viva, called Halina: doen alsof ik iemand anders ben (Prometheus, 2009).
 Her next work was Antiglamour (Nijgh & Van Ditmar 2013), a fashion style guide and an exploration of her friendship with her best friend Carice van Houten, who co-wrote the book.
 Her latest book was Loos (Nijgh & Van Ditmar 2016).

 With fellow actor Robert de Hoog, she presented the weekly film programme called Close Up on the premium television service Film1, where they discussed what the various channels had to offer that week; the show had its debut on 13 September 2013 and it was broadcast on Film1 Premiere.
 In 2013, for a company called Soundtrackcity, Reijn was one of the voices for an audio tour through De Pijp, Amsterdam.
 It traces the footsteps of writer Herman Heijermans using fragments of his work as a basis.
 Since 2016, she has provided her voice for the audio tour of the Old Church located in Amsterdam.
 Writing these film scripts and magazines led her to later to be named one of the top 20 most influential people in the Dutch media.

+Reijn was a regular guest and co-host on the talk show De Wereld Draait Door (DWDD), the popular TV show attracted audiences over one million people for the majority of its 15-season duration.

 Personal life

 When Reijn was around six or seven years old, she and one of her sisters wanted to join the Catholic Church, to the shock of their parents.
 After they relented, the children would go to Sunday school, and when Reijn was twelve she was baptised.
 In a 2007 interview with the NRC, she remarks that she doesn't believe in God, but does in reincarnation.

 Reijn has a close friendship with fellow Dutch actress Carice van Houten, whom she has known since about 1994.
 They worked together in movies Black Book and Valkyrie.
 In 2013, the two published a book together called Anti Glamour, a (mock) style guide and a celebration of their friendship, as well as a candid look into the unglamorous back-stage side of their lives.
 Although the two occasionally kiss on camera, and have joked about being lesbians, there is no actual romantic involvement.

-Reijn moved to New York in 2021 for Bodies Bodies Bodies when that movie was greenlit, and then decided to stay on a permanent basis, and was still living there as of March 2024.
+Reijn moved to New York in 2021 for Bodies Bodies Bodies when the movie was greenlit, and then decided to stay on a permanent basis, and was still living there as of March 2024.